Ranking Lab — A Measuring Newsroom

 Read a Danger List listing as "shame and failure," and any heritage site damaged by conflict or disaster starts to look like a broken heritage site.
 Measure it instead on five axes — institutional shock, severity of the event, response and outcome, lesson diffusion, and global attention — and a very different picture appears.
 The Danger List was built as a mechanism for mobilizing international support.
 Angkor was delisted just 12 years after being flagged as endangered, and here it lands a close #2.
 Change the yardstick and the order shifts (try it with the lenses below).

 This piece is editorial research into the history of the World Heritage system — it is not travel, airfare, or hotel guidance.
 It covers candidates involving damage from armed conflict or disaster, but what it measures is the impact on heritage as an asset and on the institution, not the scale or tragedy of human loss, which is not part of the ranking.
 On candidates where historical interpretation or political affiliation is contested, this piece takes no side.
-Scoring covers only past episodes and does not include the outcome of the 48th session of the World Heritage Committee (Busan, South Korea), scheduled for July 2026.
+Scoring covers only past episodes and does not include the outcome of the 48th session of the World Heritage Committee (Busan, South Korea), which is under way from 19 to 29 July 2026.

 How This Ranking Was Built (Methodology)